MariusArmand/ExtraBlood/README.md

 ### Installing
 1. Extract ExtraBlood to a new directory
-2. Copy the following files from Blood 1.21 to NBlood folder:
+2. Copy the following files from Blood 1.21 to ExtraBlood folder:
    * BLOOD.INI
    * BLOOD.RFF
    * BLOOD000.DEM, ..., BLOOD003.DEM (optional)